 Penalties are assigned only if students are found responsible.
+The discipline committee can assign sanctions as outlined below, proportional to their findings.
 Students found responsible for second offenses may be subject to more severe penalties.

 An official digest of the hearing will be maintained.
 This digest, with the exception of the digest of the deliberative process, will be available under the supervision of the Dean of Students or Associate Dean of Students to all parties to the hearing.